 If you do not live in one of the above countries, you can apply for your pension directly:

-- to the Federal Pension Service (Zuidertoren, Europaesplanade 1, Brussels): for the employed person’s or civil servant’s pension;
+- to the Federal Pension Service for the employed person’s or civil servant’s pension;

-- to the INASTI (National Institute for the Social Security of the Self-employed (Willebroekkaai 35, Brussels): for the self-employed person’s pension;
+- to the INASTI for the self-employed person’s pension;

 Please note, you cannot receive your Belgian pension everywhere in the world if you are not Belgian.

-You can find out everything you need to know about the Belgian pension abroad on the page Working and living abroad of the Federal Pension Service (in French).
+For more information on the payment of your pension and the countries where you can receive it if you are not Belgian, or for information on the Belgian pension abroad, visit the page Working and living abroad of the Federal Pension Service (in French).